Day 1: Tuesday 26 April, Melbourne – Mt Macedon – Hepburn Springs

 This evening we enjoy a farewell meal at the Midnight Starling, Kyneton.
-Operated by chef Steve Rogers, an alumni of restaurant Jacques Reymond, this fine dining restaurant taps into the French tradition of flavoursome food.
-(Overnight Cleveland Winery, Lancefield) BLD
+Operated by chef Steve Rogers, this fine dining restaurant taps into the French tradition of flavoursome food.
+(Overnight Hotel Bellinzona, Hepburn Springs) BLD

-Day 4: Friday 29 April, Lancefield – Mt Macedon – Melbourne
+Day 4: Friday 29 April, Hepburn Springs – Mt Macedon – Melbourne

 - Durrol Garden